 Kathleen Sebelius is one of America’s foremost experts on national and global health issues, human services, and executive leadership.
 As CEO of Sebelius Resources LLC, she provides strategic advice to companies, investors, and non-profit organizations.

 Sebelius serves on the boards of directors of Dermira, Devoted Health, Grand Rounds, Humacyte, the Kaiser Family Foundation, and Myovant Sciences.
-She co-chairs the Aspen Institute Health Strategy Group and serves on advisory boards for the Dole Institute of Politics, Solera Health, Out Leadership, and the Estée Lauder Foundation, and the University of Kansas College of Liberal Arts and Sciences.
+She co-chairs the Aspen Institute Health Strategy Group and serves on advisory boards for the Dole Institute of Politics, Solera Health, Out Leadership, the Estée Lauder Foundation, and the University of Kansas College of Liberal Arts and Sciences.

 From April 2009 through June 2014, Sebelius served in President Barack Obama’s Cabinet as the 21st Secretary of the Department of Health and Human Services, where she worked to pass and implement the Affordable Care Act.
 At HHS, Sebelius managed 11 operating agencies, 90,000 employees in 50 countries around the world, and a $1 trillion budget.
 Forbes named Sebelius one of the 100 most powerful women in the world.